LuiseQuoss/ebvcube/README.md

 ### 3.2 Plot the data to get a better impression

-To discover the spatial distribution of the data you can plot a map of the datacube that we just looked at.
+To discover the spatial distribution of the data, you can plot a map of the datacube that we just looked at.
 It has 12 timesteps.
 Here we look at the sixth one.